Where is the A380 flying?

-The A380 has proven its ground compatibility, having visited around 160 small and large airports worldwide to date.
+The A380 has proven its ground compatibility, having visited more than 160 small and large airports worldwide to date.

 Designed for airport compatibility

 These operations have demonstrated the A380 is a very easy aircraft to accommodate in the airport infrastructure, which results from Airbus’ extensive cooperation with airlines, airports and ground service providers from the very early phase of the A380’s design and development.

-As of August 2014, the A380 network covers nine out of the world’s top 10 international airports, and encompasses such major hubs as London-Heathrow; Dubai; Hong Kong; Paris-Charles de Gaulle; Singapore; Amsterdam; Frankfurt; Bangkok; Seoul and Kuala Lumpur, along with destinations such as Washington, D.C.; New York; Tokyo; Moscow; Rome; Manchester; Barcelona; Munich; Zurich; Toronto and other cities.
+The A380 network covers some of the world’s largest airports, encompassing such major hubs as London-Heathrow; Dubai; Hong Kong; Paris-Charles de Gaulle; Singapore; Amsterdam; Frankfurt; Bangkok; Seoul and Kuala Lumpur, along with destinations such as Washington, D.C.; New York; Tokyo; Moscow; Rome; Manchester; Barcelona; Munich; Zurich; Toronto and other cities.